 Of the 90 credits required for the Ph.D. degree, at least 54 of those credits must be ANG courses taken at UF.
-At least 30 of those 54 ANG credits must be in letter-graded lecture/seminar courses in which the student receives at least a B. Students who have taken graduate courses in Anthropology at another institution and have had those credits transferred to UF may petition to have a maximum of 6 of those credits count toward the required 54 ANG credits.
+At least 30 of those 54 ANG credits must be in letter-graded lecture/seminar courses in which the student receives at least a B. Students who have taken graduate courses in Anthropology at another institution and have had those credits transferred to usually confer if they are both available.